toolbarthomas/harbor/README.md

 ### Watcher options

-The Watcher can be used during the development process and will run the configured hooks with the TaskManager.
+The Watcher can be started by defining the `watch` parameter to the CLI and will run the defined hooks from the TaskManager.
 The Watcher will shutdown automatically if no event occured during the defined duration.

 | Option               | type                   | Description                                                                             |